 Unless otherwise shown on the plans, where drilled shafts are to be installed in conjunction with embankment placement, construct shafts after the placement of the fill and completion of any specified settlement periods.

-Excavate for the shafts to the dimensions and elevations shown on the plans.
+Excavate the shafts to the dimensions and elevations shown on the plans.
 Use methods and equipment suitable for the intended purpose and materials encountered.
 Use either the dry method, wet method, temporary casing method, or permanent casing method as necessary to produce sound, durable concrete foundation shafts free of defects.
 When a particular method of construction is required on the plans, that method shall be used.
 If no particular method is specified for use, select and use a method based on site conditions.

 If the excavation operation is stopped, protect the shaft cavity by installing a safety cover.
 The Contractor is responsible for the safety of the shaft excavation, surrounding soil, and the stability of the sidewalls.
 If necessary to ensure such safety and stability, use a temporary casing, slurry, or other methods accepted by the Engineer.
 Unless cased to the full depth, do not leave excavations unfilled overnight.